nasa/cumulus-dashboard/README.md

 ### Build the dashboard using Docker and Docker Compose

-It is easy to build a producution-ready, deployable version of the Cumulus dashboard without having to learn the complicated build process details.
+It is easy to build a production-ready, deployable version of the Cumulus dashboard without having to learn the complicated build process details.
 A single script, `./bin/build_dashboard_via_docker.sh`, when combined with your dashboard's environment customizations, allows you to run the entire build process within a Docker container.

 All of the environment variables in the [configuration](#configuration) section are available to override with custom values for your dashboard.
-A recommended method is to store your variables in a sourceable environment file for each dashboard you are going to build and deploy.
+A recommended method is to store your variables in a source-able environment file for each dashboard you are going to build and deploy.

 If you are using bash, export the values for each configuration option.
 An example `production.env` could look like:
 ```sh